 I’ve been at this for 30 years and I am still learning new things every day.
 You can appreciate your growth as an artist, but never become complacent.
 The minute you feel like you have arrived, your skills suffer.
 Finally, I would say never settle or compromise when it comes to your craft.

-If you're interested in a creative career like Mike Thompson's take a look at CG Spectrum's Digital Sculpting courses.
+If you're interested in a creative career like Mike Thompson's take a look at CG Spectrum's 3D modeling courses.
 All classes are led by industry professionals like Mike who provide customized training and advice on how the industry works.
 You will exit the course with a professional portfolio and follow-up assistance with the job application process.

 You too can forge an exciting future in the career of your dreams!